Shearwaters of The Petrel Station

 Scientific name: Ardenna carneipes

-Flesh-footed Shearwaters are beautiful large, all-dark shearwaters with a pale pink bill and feet, and are a regular and often very showy bird on The Petrel Station seabird tours.
+Flesh-footed Shearwaters are beautiful large, all-dark shearwaters with a pale pink bill and feet.

-They will often hang around the boat for long periods, giving excellent views, and sometimes we’ll get them gathering in quite large numbers which is also an impressive sight.
+They are a regular on The Petrel Station seabird tours, and will often hang around the boat for long periods, giving excellent views, and sometimes gathering in quite large numbers which is always an impressive sight.

 Pink-footed Shearwater